Advanced Placement PBL Series

 The research as funded by Lucas Education Research, a division of the George Lucas Educational Foundation.

-Or register for one of the AP Summer Institutes on various dates, hosted by the College Board.
-Sessions run from June 7 - August 13, 2021.
+Register for one of the AP Summer Institutes on various dates, hosted by the College Board.
+Sessions run from June 3 - August 9, 2024.